sanderland/katrain/CONTRIBUTIONS.md

     * The information at the top of the file should also not be translated.

 You can send me the resulting `.po` file and I will integrate it into the program.

-For those who have some python experience as well, you can:

-* Replicate the directory structure `katrain/i18n/<lang>/LC_MESSAGES/katrain.po`.
-* Run `python i18.py` which will generate the `.mo` files and check for any errors.
-* Find `gui.kv` and add a button near the others:
-    ```
-    LangButton:
-        icon: 'img/flags/flag-<lang>.png'
-        on_press: app.language = '<lang>'
-    ```
-* The language should now show up in the app.
-* Pull request your changes to the latest minor version branch.

 # Contributors